ARiccGitHub/twitch_project/README.txt

 --- Bar Graph: Featured Games

 1.
-Twitchís home page has a†Featured Games†section where it lists the ìGames people are watching nowî.
+Twitch‚Äôs home page has a¬†Featured Games¬†section where it lists the ‚ÄúGames people are watching now‚Äù.
 In the previous part of the project, you used SQL to find the top 10 trending games (on January 1st, 2015) and their number of viewers.
 It looked something like this: https://s3.amazonaws.com/codecademy-content/projects/twitch/featured-sql.png